Kentucky: Demographics

-Kentucky's population has grown during every decade since records have been kept.
-But during most decades of the 20th century there was also net out-migration from Kentucky.
-Since 1900, rural Kentucky counties have had a net loss of more than a million people to migration, while urban areas have experienced a slight net gain.
+Kentucky's population has grown every decade since records began, though during most decades of the 20th century there was net out-migration from the state.
+Since 1900, rural Kentucky counties have suffered a net loss of more than a million people to migration, while urban areas have experienced a slight net gain.

 Kentucky's center of population is in Washington County, in the city of Willisburg.

 According to HUD's 2022 Annual Homeless Assessment Report, there were an estimated 3,984 homeless people in Kentucky.

+Life expectancy in Kentucky was 72.5 years in 2021.

 Race and ancestry

-According to U.S. Census Bureau official statistics, the largest ancestry in 2013 was American totalling 20.2%.
+According to U.S. Census Bureau official statistics, the state's largest ancestry in 2013 was American, totalling 20.2%.
 In 1980, before the status of ethnic American was an available option on the official census, the largest claimed ancestries in the commonwealth were English (49.6%), Irish (26.3%), and German (24.2%).
-In the state's most urban counties of Jefferson, Oldham, Fayette, Boone, Kenton, and Campbell, German is the largest reported ancestry.
-Americans of Scots-Irish and English stock are present throughout the entire state.
-Many residents claim Irish ancestry because of known "Scots-Irish" among their ancestors, who immigrated from Ireland, where their ancestors had moved for a period from Scotland during the plantation period.

-As of the 1980s, the only counties in the United States where over half of the population cited "English" as their only ancestry group were in the hills of eastern Kentucky (virtually every county in this region had a majority of residents identifying as exclusively English in ancestry).
+In the urban counties of Jefferson, Oldham, Fayette, Boone, Kenton, and Campbell, German is the largest reported ancestry.
+Americans of Scotch-Irish and English ancestry are present throughout the entire state.
+Many residents claim Irish ancestry on account of Scotch-Irish (Ulster Scots) descent.
+In the 1980s, the only counties in the United States where over half of the population cited "English" as their only ancestry group were in eastern Kentucky.

 In the 2000 census, some 20,000 people (0.49%) in the state self-identified as Native American.
 The state has no federally recognized tribes or state-recognized tribes.

-African Americans, who were mostly enslaved at the time, made up 25% of Kentucky's population before the Civil War; they were held and worked primarily in the central Bluegrass region, an area of hemp and tobacco cultivation, as well as raising blooded livestock.
-The number of African Americans living in Kentucky declined during the 20th century.
-Many migrated during the early part of the century to the industrial North and Midwest during the Great Migration for jobs and the chance to leave the segregated, oppressive societies.
-Today, less than 9% of the state's total population is African-American.

-The state's African-American population is highly urbanized and 52% of them live in the Louisville metropolitan area; 44.2% of them reside in Jefferson County.
-The county's population is 20% African American.
-Other areas with high concentrations, besides Christian and Fulton counties and the Bluegrass region, are the cities of Paducah and Lexington.
-Some mining communities in far Southeastern Kentucky have populations that are between five and 10 percent African-American.
+African-Americans, who were mostly enslaved at the time, made up 25% of Kentucky's population before the Civil War; they were held and worked primarily in the central Bluegrass region, an area of hemp and tobacco cultivation, as well as raising blooded livestock.
+The number of African Americans living in Kentucky declined during the 20th century amid the Great Migration; today, 8% of the state's total population is African-American.
+The state's African-American population is highly urbanized, with 44.2% living in Jefferson County and 52% living in the broader Louisville metropolitan area.
+Other areas with high concentrations include Christian and Fulton counties and the cities of Paducah and Lexington.

+The Hispanic and Asian populations in Kentucky are small but have grown significantly since the late 20th century.
+Most of Kentucky's Hispanic residents are of Mexican ancestry, while most of Kentucky's Asian residents are of Chinese and Indian heritage.
+There is also a Vietnamese community in Lexington and Louisville, and Vietnamese, Cambodian, and Lao populations in Bowling Green.